When it comes to improving return on investment through renovations, it can be helpful to think outside the box.

 The new sale value is not yet confirmed by a sales agent, but the owners were advised that the new price would be equivalent to the purchase price plus the cost of renovations.
 On that basis, the sale value is estimated to be in the vicinity of $530,000.

-- Firewall built between main property and granny flat
+- The firewall built between main property and granny flat

 - Roof altered to achieve the above (unanticipated cost)